lguez/Ml2pl/README.md

 Most users should not need these advanded instructions.

 - You can choose any name and any location for the build directory.
-You have to refer to the source directory when you run cmake from the build directory:
+You have to refer to the build directory when you compile and install:

-		mkdir /wherever/any/name
+		cmake -B /wherever/any/name -S Ml2pl-master -DFETCH=ON -DCMAKE_INSTALL_PREFIX=~/.local
-		cd /wherever/any/name
+		cmake --build /wherever/any/name
-		cmake /where/I/downloaded/Ml2pl -DFETCH=ON -DCMAKE_INSTALL_PREFIX=~/.local
+		cmake --install /wherever/any/name

 - The option `-DFETCH=ON` instructs CMake to download, compile and install the libraries [Jumble](https://lguez.github.io/Jumble),